flutter/website/src/get-started/flutter-for/ios-devs.md

 describing does not depend on anything other than the initial configuration information in the widget.

-For example, in iOS, this is similar to placing a `UIImageView` with your logo as the `image`.
+For example, with UIKit, this is similar to placing a `UIImageView` with your logo as the `image`.
 If the logo is not changing during runtime, use a `StatelessWidget` in Flutter.